bUnit-dev/bUnit/docs/site/docs/getting-started/writing-razor-tests.md

 Let's break down what is going on in this test with the <xref:Bunit.SnapshotTest> component:

 - We specify the `Description` parameter.
-The text in that will be shown when test runs and in the Test Explorer in Visual Studio, just like regular unit tests names.
+The text it contains will be shown when the test runs and in the Test Explorer in Visual Studio, just like regular unit tests names.
-- Inside the `<TestInput>` child component of <xref:Bunit.SnapshotTest>, we declare the component under test.
+- Inside the `<TestInput>` child component of <xref:Bunit.SnapshotTest> we declare the component under test.
 In this case, this is the `<HelloWorld>` component.
 - Inside the `<ExpectedOutput>` child component of <xref:Bunit.SnapshotTest>, we declare the expected rendered output from whatever is declared in the `<TestInput>` child component.

 When the test runs, the <xref:Bunit.SnapshotTest> component will automatically compare the rendered output of the `<TestInput>` component with that of the `<ExpectedOutput>` component using the semantic HTML comparison logic in bUnit.